-All photos taken in one week of June 2016 and one week of July 2017 when I was teaching street photography workshops there.
+All photos taken in June 2016, July 2017 and June 2018 when I was teaching street photography workshops there.
 Most are from Tbilisi, while a few were taken on day trips to neighbouring towns of Rustavi and Mtskheta.

 Tbilisi is a very interesting city, a true blend of old and new.
 “The architecture in the city is a mixture of local (Georgian) and Byzantine, Neoclassical, Art Nouveau, Beaux-Arts, Middle Eastern, and Soviet modern styles” (wiki).
 Visiting some neigbourhoods is like going back in time – old houses or huge Soviet blocks, rusty Soviet cars, kids kicking the ball, ladies chatting on benches.
 Other places have a contemporary and cosmopolitan feel – fancy restaurants, chic young people, flashy cars.
 There are countless markets brimming with activities, lively parks and incredibly old and atmospheric Orthodox churches.
 Exploring random neighbourhoods is a very rewarding experience.
 Ah, there is a proper beach too, called the Tbilisi Sea!

 The old Soviet metro system makes getting around cheap and easy.
 Taxis are also not expensive, but the price has to be negotiated with the driver each time.